dannnnn/Simple-Login-Form/README.md

 # Simple-Login-Form
 Simple web-application using using Spring/Spring-Boot

-To setup the database you first need to install a Postgresql server link.
+To setup the database you first need to install a Postgresql server.
 After you've installed it add the bin folder to your Path system variable.

 Then you have to open cmd, and login as postgres superuser, by deafult its postgres: